-Sexually transmitted diseases (STDs) are infections spread from person to person during sex (vaginal, oral, or anal) or close intimate contact.
-STDs also called sexually transmitted infections, or STIs.
+Sexually transmitted diseases (STDs) are infections spread from person to person during sex (vaginal, oral, or anal) or close sexual contact.
+STDs are also called sexually transmitted infections, or STIs.
 It's important to talk to your kids about STDs so they can protect themselves.

 - Answering Questions About Sex